MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-csh/csh-notifications-screen-pops.md

 A toast notification or floating notification is a notification message type where you receive information in a dialog, which disappears after a stipulated time.
 If you select the notification, the associated session or application opens.

 Toast notifications or floating notifications appear for SMS, email, chat, and voice scenarios.
-Also, it appears for conversation (work item) assignment, conversation escalation, and conversation transfer scenarios.
+Also, they appear for conversation (work item) assignments, conversation escalations, and conversation transfer scenarios.
 This kind of notification might have buttons that require action from you, depending on your business requirements.

 ### Alert notifications